25 John Proctor Quotes With Page Numbers From The Crucible

 His strained relationship with his wife, Elizabeth, is a recurring theme.
 His critical remarks, such as “your justice would freeze beer” (Act Two, Page 53), reflect the divide that has grown between them due to his actions.

 The concept of integrity and honesty is integral to Proctor’s character.
-He resents deceit and commends honesty, evident from his declaration, “Because it speaks deceit, and I am honest…” (Act Two, Page 59).
+He resents deceit and commends honesty, which is evident from his declaration, “Because it speaks deceit, and I am honest…” (Act Two, Page 59).

 While Proctor stands against societal norms and attempts to reveal the actual motives behind the Salem trials, this opposition ultimately leads to his downfall.